 - the N9 path may integrate transport slice of underlay network mapping to Network Instance based on local information;

-- when sending a packet on N9, the UPF creates one or multiple SIDs in a SRH T-PDU.
+- when sending a packet on N9, the UPF processes Network Instance that the packet created after FAR processing to insert one or multiple SIDs in a SRH between IPv6 header and T-PDU.
+Both packet processing are as following:

+a.
+During FAR processing, the IPv6 Destination Address is set as the next hop UPF address with the arguments part carrying the TEID.

+b.
+During Network Instance processing, the IPv6 Destination Address set by FAR is moved as the last SID in the SID list and the topmost SID in the list configured for the Network Instance is copied to the IPv6 Destination Address.
 What those SIDs represent is out of scope of 3GPP.
 The last SID contains the IPv6 address of the next UPF and the TEID encoded as argument identifying the PDU N4 session at the next UPF;

 - the UPF receiving the packet on the N9 hop identifies the PDU N4 session using the IPv6 address received in the Destination Address.